sohith18/VR-Mini-Project-1/README.md

 3. Run cells: Run the cells related to Part C in the notebook `Part_C_D.ipynb`.
 4. Results will be stored in `saved_results/`, and sample visualizations will be displayed.

-## Conclusion
-This project provides an efficient approach to object segmentation using classical computer vision techniques.
-Future improvements may involve deep learning models like U-Net to enhance segmentation accuracy.